Welcome Retailers Going Hungry on Purchase Street

 One month into the pandemic shutdown, the City of Rye, in partnership with the Chamber of Commerce, started working on a plan to save Rye’s businesses.
 Business owners were surveyed on whether they would be in favor of closing off Purchase Street to vehicular traffic from Thursday afternoon through Sunday night or all week long for a trial period.
 The proposal was met with enthusiasm by restaurant and retail owners, the majority of whom preferred the first option.

 When Purchase Plaza was unveiled in late June and restaurants were able to offer comfortably distant outdoor dining, residents were indeed excited to leave their homes and their kitchens, see people they hadn’t seen for months, and eat a meal made by someone else.
 But, oddly, they didn’t flock to the newly reopened retail businesses, many of which stayed open late hoping to attract strollers.
+As a business enthusiast or a business owner, understanding “what is an embedded system” can potentially offer valuable insights and solutions beneficial for your business endeavors.

 What began as a plea for help from a handful of merchants, after the Council decided to extend the life of the Plaza from early July to early August, has grown to a groundswell with last week’s announcement of a second extension to October 12.
 In a matter of 48 hours, a petition to reopen Purchase Street was circulated and signed by 47 business owners — barber shops, hairdressers, jewelers, nail and hair salons, dry cleaners, tailors, food shops, a restaurant, every women’s fashion boutique, the wine store, pet stores, the bookstore, and this newspaper.